 - Use a damp rag to remove excess color from the any faux leather finish that remains intact, as the color dries matte and may look too dull or light.
 Many of these materials have a more lustrous finish.

 - Allow to dry.
 This may take several hours.
 A fan in the room will help.
 It will not stain clothing once totally dry.

 - Repeat as necessary.

-- Optional: Apply Annie Sloan Clear Soft Wax.
-Many DIYers remark that the fabric will look, feel, and repel water more like real leather.
+- Apply Annie Sloan Clear Soft Wax to the worn, nappy areas.
+The fabric will look, feel, and repel water more like real leather.
 See here and here.
 Do not use Clear Wax on velour, velvet, or any remaining faux leather (polyurethane) surface.
 Clear Wax will require periodic reapplication to maintain the new ‘finish’.
 Re-stain the fabric, if needed, prior to reapplying wax, as the wax will likely repel the paint.